3170116/Calculator/README.md

 # Calculator

-It's an Android app, a simple calculator, with the abillity to convert currencies.\n The app uses https://free.currencyconverterapi.com/ API.
+It's an Android app, a simple calculator, with the abillity to convert currencies.<br/>
+The app uses https://free.currencyconverterapi.com/ API.